LXXXIX Army Corps (Wehrmacht)

 The LXXXIX Army Corps (LXXXIX.
 Armeekorps) was an army corps of Germany's Wehrmacht during World War II.
 It was active from August 1942 until March 1945.
 Its commander surrendered to United States Army forces on 2 April 1945.

 History

 Formation, 1942

-The LXXXIX Army Corps, also called 'Roman 89th Army Corps' (röm.
+The LXXXIX Army Corps, also referred to in writing as 'Roman 89th Army Corps' (röm.
 89. AK) in script to avoid confusion with the Roman numerals, was formed under the name Generalkommando Y on 2 August 1942 in occupied France.
 The corps was initially attached to 15th Army (Haase) under Army Group D (von Rundstedt).
 It was subsequently renamed Generalkommando Schelde on 9 August 1942, before eventually receiving the designation LXXXIX.
 Armeekorps on 25 October 1942.
 Its initial subordinate divisions were the 39th, 65th and 712th Infantry Divisions.
 The first commander of Generalkommando Schelde and LXXXIX Army Corps was Alfred Ritter von Hubicki, the former commander of the 9th Panzer Division.

 Occupation duties in France, 1942 – 1944

 The corps headquarters was in Antwerp for most of 1943 as well as early 1944.
 From here, it commanded coastal garrison troops in the southwestern Netherlands and at the Belgian coast.
 For instance, it oversaw the 65th Infantry Division at Middelburg, the 712th Infantry Division at Oostburg and the 171st Infantry Division at Diksmuide in April 1943.
 By early June 1944, as Allied troops were about to land in Normandy, the corps headquarters were still at Antwerp, and its subordinate 48th, 712th and 165th Infantry Divisions were stationed at Ostende, Oostburg and Middelburg, respectively.
 It formed a line along the French coast together with the LXXXII, LXXXXI, LXVII and LXXXI corps.